 Ludonarrative Testing, Part 2

 Continuing on from the first part, I want to continue to give testers a look into a very specific, and often undocumented, form of testing in the context of games, which is the idea of ludonarrative.
 This has the benefit of also showing how quality can be very much a function of viewpoint.
+Continue reading Ludonarrative Testing, Part 2

 Ludonarrative Testing, Part 1

 I’ve long said that I do believe game testing is one of the best ways that testers can improve their skills.
 Yet there’s very little out there that’s substantive about game testing, particularly in terms of how testers are asked to think beyond just “test that the game works.”
 So let’s dig in to this a bit with a two part series that involves something even a lot of game testers seem unaware of, which is the concept of ludonarrative.
+Continue reading Ludonarrative Testing, Part 1

 Testing at the Horizons of Quality

 The notion of quality can be a complicated concept.
 Quality can be very situational and that very circumstantial nature of quality tends to happen at the horizon, where various aspects come together and meet.
 So let’s do a (very) deep dive into this with one of my favorite examples: game testing.
+Continue reading Testing at the Horizons of Quality

 Testing Like a Gamer